dart-archive/pub-dartlang/doc/index.markdown

     $ pub update transmogrify

-This updates `transmogrify` to the latest version but leave everything else the same.
+This updates `transmogrify` to the latest version but leaves everything else the same.

 ## Publishing a package